|Methodist New Connexion, Park Street, in 2015||Methodist New Connexion, Lord Street Sunday School|

 Macclesfield has a collection of substantial Nonconformist Chapels, dating from 17th, 18th and 19th centuries.
 Starting at the top left, the following chapels are shown:

 The New Connexion Chapel was built in 1836, where Park Street becomes Park Road.
 The first service was on 12 March 1837.
 The New Connexion Society was formed in 1797.
 It had split from the Wesleyans over the role to be played by the laity.
 They wanted more control by the congregation and less by the ministers.
+For many years in the late 20th Century the chapel was used by Harvest Printers but has since been converted to apartments.
+The view above was taken at about 7.30 pm on a midsummer evening.
 A Sunday School was originally held in the vestry of Parsonage Chapel in 1820 by David Oldham, a silk throwster.
 The school outgrew its accommodation and in 1822 a building was acquired in Lord Street which was used for silk thowing during the week and as a Sunday School.
 This building was demolished and replaced by the present building in 1869.
 It has been converted in the late 20th century for use by the Macclesfield Amateur Dramatic Society (MADS) and is now known as The Little Theatre.

 The Brunswick Methodist Church in Chapel Street, built in 1823-4 and enlarged in 1850 has five bays, two tiers of arched windows, segmental porch on Tuscan columns and a three bay pediment.